15 min read

 Coca-Cola: Carbonated water, high fructose corn syrup, caramel color, phosphoric acid, natural flavors, caffeine

-OLIPOP Vintage Cola: Carbonated Water, OLISMART (Cassava Root Fiber, Chicory Root Inulin, Jerusalem Artichoke Inulin, Nopal Cactus, Calendula Flower, Kudzu Root, Marshmallow Root, Slippery Elm Bark), Cassava Root Syrup, Apple Juice Concentrate, Lime Juice, Organic Natural Cola Flavor, Alpha Galangal Root, Stevia Leaf, Himalayan Pink Salt, Green Tea Caffeine, Natural Vanilla Flavor, Natural Caramel Flavor, Cinnamon
+OLIPOP Vintage Cola: Carbonated Water, OLISMART (Cassava Root Fiber, Chicory Root Inulin, Jerusalem Artichoke Inulin, Nopal Cactus, Calendula Flower, Kudzu Root, Marshmallow Root), Cassava Root Syrup, Apple Juice Concentrate, Lime Juice, Organic Natural Cola Flavor, Alpha Galangal Root, Stevia Leaf, Himalayan Pink Salt, Green Tea Caffeine, Natural Vanilla Flavor, Natural Caramel Flavor, Cinnamon

 Coca-Cola: 140 calories